A bite from a venomous snake, such as a rattlesnake, is an emergency. If a person gets bitten, it is critical that they receive medical help fast.

 - raising the site of the bite above the person’s heart

 Some people can have an allergic reaction to snake venom.
-This reaction called anaphylaxis or anaphylactic shock can happen immediately or several hours after a person is bitten.
-Symptoms include:
+This reaction is called anaphylaxis, or anaphylactic shock, and it can happen either immediately or several hours after a person gets bitten.
+Some symptoms of an allergic reaction include:

 - swollen face, lips, tongue, and throat, leading to difficulty breathing